Skip to main content

 2020: The 75th Anniversary of the End of the Second World War

-2020 was the 75th anniversary of the ending of the Second World War on the 8th May 1945, Victory in Europe or VE-Day.
+2020 was the 75th anniversary of the end of the Second World War on the 8th May 1945, Victory in Europe or VE-Day.
 Unfortunately, planned commemorations had to be cancelled due to Covid-19.
-However, you can read all about how the day was celebrated locally in 1945 in our book 'Kidderminster and District in the Second World War'.
-If you don’t already have a copy, you can buy one for £10 (+ £1.50 for delivery) by using the 'contact us' page to get further details.
+However, you can read all about how the day was celebrated locally in 1945 in our book ‘Kidderminster and District in the Second World War’.
+If you don’t already have a copy, you can buy one for £10 (+ £1.50 for delivery) by using the ‘contact us‘ page to get further details.

 Notices

-Videos of Stourport
+Video of Stourport

 Have you seen the excellent videos produced by Albert Mogg exploring a variety of aspects of Stourport over the years?